milangupta4/milangupta4.github.io/_posts/2025-01-02-okhla-bird-sanctuary-noida-a-guide.md

 Around the end of 90s, this was converted into a gated preserve, even as other infrastructure projects facilitated travel between Noida-Delhi-Faridabad.

+The lake is actually the reservoir from the barrage downstream at Okhla barrage.
+If you're unlucky, they may open the barrage to release water, and you'll be left with a muddy / non-existent lake.

 ### Conservation & birds status

 Wildlife - Nilgai